Florida’s Marine Animals

 Meeting Location

-Facility Amenities: Phil Foster Park is located on the intracoastal waterway and offers a fun environment for swimming in a calm water area.
-Park amenities include a playground, covered picnic tables, outdoor showers and bathrooms.
+Facility Amenities: Peanut Island Park is located on the intracoastal waterway and offers a fun environment for swimming in a calm water area.
+Park amenities include covered picnic tables, outdoor showers and bathrooms.

 Class Topic